What’s really going on with fatigue?

 You can increase your energy production by:

-- Eating a healthy diet.
+- Eating a healthy diet,

-- Getting 8 hours of sleep each night.
+- Getting 8 hours of sleep each night,

 - Ensuring your thyroid and adrenal glands are functioning optimally.

-You can decrease your energy expenditure by:
+You can decrease your energy output by:

-- Lowering your stress levels.
+- Lowering your stress levels,

-- Fighting off infection(s).
+- Fighting off infection(s),

-- Avoiding foods you are allergic/sensitive to.
+- Avoiding foods you are allergic/sensitive to,

 Chronic fatigue syndrome is like aging